 22 Jun The Difference Between Custody and Parentage

 Having a child changes your life in every way.
 Suddenly, you are responsible for this tiny human and what happens to them.
-However, responsibility may shift if the parents are in the middle of a custody battle.
-During these disputes, both parties try to develop a parenting plan while dealing with legalities they have never heard of before.
+However, responsibility may shift if the parents are in the middle of a custody battle, especially if you’re awarded primary custody.
+During these disputes, both parties develop a parenting plan while dealing with legalities they have never heard of before.
 For example, many individuals are probably unaware that there’s a difference between custody and parentage.
 This article will overview these differences so that people in this situation know what to do.

 What Is Parentage?

 Parentage refers to the biological makeup of the child.
 Who are the biological mother and father?
 In most cases, parentage is relatively obvious, but in other cases, paternity must be established through genetic testing.
 Unmarried couples or someone who is in a partnership with someone else and suspects the child is not theirs sometimes have to determine parentage this way.

 Unlike parentage, biology does not have to play a factor in determining custody.
 For example, a judge can decide to grant custody of a child to their grandparents if the judge believes it is in the child’s best interests.
 However, in Washington State, custody is automatically granted to the mother until paternity is established if the couple is unwed.

 Once paternity is confirmed, the couple can begin working on a parenting plan for the child.
 The parents must work together to decide who the baby will live with a majority of the time.
 Also, who will make important decisions regarding the child’s future?
 It is best if each party has a trained child custody attorney in Washington State during this stage of the process.
 An expert will keep proceedings calm and remind clients that this is supposed to be about the best interests of the child.